BaptCha/challenge/README.md

 # Posos_challenge

 ## Running the code
-Once you have pulled the repo, first unpack the data in [a relative link](Data).
+Once you have pulled the repo, first unpack the data in [/Data](Data).
 Then you are ready to train and launch the api using
 ```
 make train